Skip to main content

 Q: What’s the economic climate like in Cork?

-A: There are many multinational companies, such as Apple, Stryker, Johnson and Johnson, Boston Scientific, Medtronic, Google, Facebook, etc. who are always hiring.
-We do not have any helpful tips here, except that if you are a non-EU resident, getting a work permit takes time, effort, and money so to find a company willing to engage in that process for you is really important.
+A: There are many multinational companies, such as Apple, Stryker, Johnson and Johnson, Boston Scientific, Medtronic, Google, Facebook, etc., who are always hiring.
+We do not have any helpful tips here, except that if you are a non-EU resident, getting a work permit takes time, effort, and money, so finding a company willing to engage in that process for you is really important.

 Q: How does the work culture differ from home?